“To the LAW and to the TESTIMONY: if they speak not according to this word,

 She saw the answer written across the sunroom wall, and felt joy rise.

-For right across that sunroom wall in letters that she could clearly see,
+Yes, right across that sunroom wall in letters that she could clearly see,

-Was a Bible text which stated: “To the law and to the testimony…”
+Was a Bible text which stated, “To the law and to the testimony:

 From then on, they became ardent Commandment keepers, and willingly,

-They knowing that those who truly love God, respond obediently,
+Thus knowing that those who truly love God, respond obediently,

-For those who’re genuine will certainly have the right attitude.
+'Cause those who’re genuine will certainly have the right attitude.

 You see, though God is a God of love, He’s a God of justice also,

-In other words, no order, no direction, and no security.
+In other words, no order, no direction and no security.

-Hence why good parents discipline — they knowing too — that rules are needed,
+Hence why good parents discipline, they knowing too that rules are needed,

 And that true happiness only comes when such boundaries are heeded.